The Greensand Ridge & River Ouzel

 - In 220 metres you come to a marker post marked with a yellow top [!] where you keep ahead (slightly right) across a field, often waterlogged in winter, aiming for a wooden plank bridge in the field boundary ahead, your direction 200°.
 In 150 metres turn left to cross the wood plank bridge, 60 metres in length, with a handrail on its left-hand side and at its far side follow the path ahead, with a field hedge on your right-hand side, your direction due east.

 - In 80 metres, go up a bank to exit the field through a metal kissing gate on your right-hand side onto a tarmac lane.
 Turn left, along the tarmac towpath to the Grand Union Canal, coming in 80 metres to the suggested tea place, the Globe Inn.

 - After tea, turn left, and continue along the towpath, with the canal on your right-hand side.

 - In 600 metres, you pass Leighton Lock .The wet weather diversion rejoins here, from your left.

 - After 1 km, at the first bridge, with a Tesco car park on your left-hand side, take the ramp up to the road bridge and turn right to cross the canal.

 - Beyond the mini-roundabout at a nearby fork, you see a traffic sign for the railway station and Soulbury (which is a little confusing at it appears the sign is for Soulbury station when in fact it is for Leighton Buzzard railway station and the village of Soulbury).
 Follow this sign uphill along Old Road.

 - At the Buckingham Arms pub, fork left to stay on Old Road, while the main road turns slightly to the right.
-In 80 metres, at the next mini-roundabout, make a ninety-degree turn left past the old Railway Hotel, on your left (now derelict).
-Follow the road for 100 metres to Leighton Buzzard station.
+In 80 metres, at the next mini-roundabout, make a ninety-degree turn left past where once stood the old Railway Hotel, on your left.
+Follow the road for 100 metres to Leighton Buzzard railway station.